 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We mostly source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.

 When farms are run privately, there is more care and responsibility that goes into the management of them.
 This, combined with smaller factories results in smaller quantities of tea leaves being processed on a daily and seasonal basis.
 This smaller batch factor allows for more customized processing, and is also typically done by the farmers/owners themselves, who take more pride in their processing methods and quality of their product.

-Gong Fu: Cover the bottom of your Gongfu teapot with tea leaves (about 10g for a 150 ml pot).
-Use boiling temperature water and brew for about 50 seconds on the first brew, 40 seconds on the second brew.
-Increase brewing time 10-15 secondswith each successive brew.
-The leaves can be brewed 5-6 times.
+Gong Fu: Start with a 1:15 leaf to water ratio, e.g. 10g of tea leaves for a 150mL teapot.
+Use boiling temperature water and brew for about 50 seconds.
+Increase brewing time with each successive brew.
+The leaves can be brewed 6 times.